hzz0024/hzz0024.github.io/_posts/2020/2020-08-05-CVreseq_outlier_detection.markdown

 [1] 5
 ```

-See if there is any SNP outliers shared by population pairs (from pcadapt results as none are shared by Bayescan methods) and among the methods,
+See if there is any SNP outliers shared by population pairs (from pcadapt results none are shared by Bayescan methods) and among the methods,

 ```sh
 > intersect(intersect(DB_1_list,DB_2_list), intersect(DB_1_list,Bas_DB_1$V1))